longXboy/openrouter-proxy/README.md

   # Time in seconds to temporarily disable a key when rate limit is reached by default
   rate_limit_cooldown: 14400  # 4 hours
   free_only: false # try to show only free models
+  # OpenRouter can return a 429 error if a model is overloaded.
-  # Google sometimes returns 429 RESOURCE_EXHAUSTED errors repeatedly, which can cause Roo Code to stop.
+  # Additionally, Google sometimes returns 429 RESOURCE_EXHAUSTED errors repeatedly,
+  # which can cause Roo Code to stop.
-  # This prevents repeated failures by introducing a delay before retrying.
+  # This option prevents repeated failures by introducing a delay before retrying.
-  # google_rate_delay: 10 # in sec
+  # global_rate_delay: 10 # in seconds
-  google_rate_delay: 0
+  global_rate_delay: 0

 # Proxy settings for outgoing requests to OpenRouter
 requestProxy: